zalando/restful-api-guidelines/common-data-objects/CommonDataObjects.md

 we’ve decided on "decimal" as our amount format.
 It is not a standard OpenAPI format, but should help us to avoid parsing numbers as float / doubles.

-## {{ book.should }} Use Common Address Fields
+## {{ book.must }} Use common field names and semantics

+There exist a variety of field types that are required in multiple places.
+To achieve consistency across all API implementations, you must use common field names and semantics whenever applicable.

+### Generic Fields

+There are some data fields that come up again and again in API data:

+- `id`: the identity of the object.
+If used, IDs must opaque strings and not numbers.
+IDs are unique within some documented context, are stable and don't change for a given object once assigned, and are never recycled cross entities.

+- _`xyz_`_`id`: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by `_id` (e.g. `customer_id` not `customer_number`; `parent_id` for the reference to a parent node of a child node, even if both have the type `Node`)

+- `created`: when the object was created.
+If used this must be a date-time construct.

+- `modified`: when the object was updated.
+If used this must be a date-time construct.

+- `type`: the kind of thing this object is.
+If used the type of this field should be a string.
+Types allow runtime information on the entity provided that otherwise requires examining the Open API file.

+These properties are not always strictly necessary, but making them idiomatic allows API client developers to build up a common understanding of Zalando's resources.
+There is very little utility for API consumers in having different names or value types for these fields across APIs.

+### Address Fields

 Address structures play a role in different functional and use-case contexts, including country variances.
-The address structure below should be sufficient for most of our business-related use cases.
-Use it in your APIs — and compatible extend it if necessary for your API concerns:

-    address:
+All attributes that relate to address information should follow the naming and semantics defined below.

+- `salutation`: a salutation and/or title used for personal contacts to some addressee.
+    __Hint__: not to be confused with the gender information that is stored per customer account

+- `first_name`: given name(s) or first name(s) of a person; may also include the middle names.
+- `last_name`: family name(s) or surname(s) of a person
+- `business_name`: company name of the business organization.
+Used when a business is the actual addressee.
+For personal shipments to office addresses, use `care_of` instead.
+- `care_of` (_c/o_): the person that resides at the address, if different from addressee.
+E.g. used when sending a personal parcel to the office / someone else's home where the addressee resides temporarily.
+- `street`: the full street address including house number and street name
+- `additional`: further details like building name, suite, apartment number, etc.
+- `city`: name of the city / locality
+- `zip`: zip code or postal code
+- `country_code`: the country code according to [iso-3166-1-alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

+Grouping and cardinality of fields in specific data types may vary based on the specific use case (e.g. combining addressee and address fields into a single type when modeling an address label vs distinct addressee and address types when modeling users and their addresses).

+    addressee:
         description:
-          a common address structure adequate for many use cases
+          a (natural or legal) person that gets addressed
         type: object
         properties:
           salutation:
             type: string
-            description: |
-              A salutation and/or title which may be used for personal contacts.
-Hint: not to be confused with the gender information that is stored per customer account
           example: Mr
           first_name:
             type: string
-            description: given name(s) or first name(s) of a person; may also include the middle names
             example: Hans Dieter
           last_name:
             type: string
-            description: family name(s) or surname(s) of a person
             example: Mustermann
           business_name:
             type: string
-            description: company name of the business organization
             example: Consulting Services GmbH
+        required:
+          - first_name
+          - last_name

+    address:
+        description:
+          an address of a location/destination
+        type: object
+        properties:
+          care_of:
+            type: string
+            example: Consulting Services GmbH
           street:
             type: string
-            description: full street address including house number and street name
             example: Schönhauser Allee 103
           additional:
             type: string
-            description: further details like suite, apartment number, etc.
             example: 2.
 Hinterhof rechts
           city:
             type: string
-            description: name of the city
             example: Berlin
           zip:
             type: string
-            description: Zip code or postal code
             example: 14265
           country_code:
             type: string
-            format: iso-3166-1-alpha-2
             example: DE
         required:
-          - first_name
-          - last_name
           - street
           - city
           - zip